 Colorado has strict state laws about threats.
 In fact, one girl in Colorado was arrested for posting a gun emoji on social media wherein she told people she had a gun in her backpack.
 Two other Colorado girls were charged with felonies for conspiracy to commit homicide when they threatened a school.

 In our state, if you knowingly threaten to cause death to a student, school official, or employee of a school, you are charged with a Class 1 misdemeanor; you could also spend 18 months in jail and pay up to $5,000 in fines (or both).
 Threats can also include non-school members.
 In fact, an inmate at the Colorado State Penitentiary wrote threatening letters to President Obama and his court judge; as a result, he received a 46-month sentence just for the threats alone.

 Arrested for Threatening to Kill?
 You Need a Skilled Criminal Defense Lawyer

 Even if your threats are not meant to be taken literally, if the circumstances fit and there is adequate evidence, you could serve serious jail time and face harsh penalties for a threat of harming or killing another.

 Therefore, it is imperative that you contact a criminal defense attorney before things escalate.
 If you are arrested or being questioned for your threats, contact attorney Mark S. Rubinstein as soon as possible.
-Schedule your consultation now at 970-704-0888 or request an appointment online.
+Schedule your consultation by calling us or requesting an appointment online.